Everybody wants to rank high in Google because ranking high leads to more organic traffic.

 This happens because the definition of flapjacks varies between nations.
 In the UK, it’s an oat bar.
 In the US and Canada, it’s a pancake.

 What about going incognito?

 Using an incognito browser tab solves the issue of personalization based on browsing history, but it doesn’t solve anything else.
-On the same subject : Beginner’s Guide to SEO Success.
+To see also : 9 Great Public Relations Tactics with Campaign Examples.
 Your IP address remains visible, so Google will still personalize the search results based on your location and inferred language.